rodcabral/termode/README.md

 // Default
 termode_canonical(CANONICAL_ON);

-// This doesn't interrupt your program and you don't have to wait for the Enter key to process the input. termode_canonical(CANONICAL_OFF);
+// It doesn't interrupt the program and you don't have to wait for the Enter key to process the input termode_canonical(CANONICAL_OFF);
 ```
 #### Echo